-SN Residents Concern NCRTC Comments 1 Vibration and Noise pollution due to trains passing at mere 9 meters above the residences. independent body CRRI for mitigating Noise & Vibrations Pollution.
+SN Residents NCRTC Comments Concern 1 Vibration and Noise pollution due to trains passing at mere 9 meters above the residences.
+NCRTC has conducted study through ar independent body CRRI for mitigating Noise 8 Vibrations Pollution.
+NCRTC has already agreed to provide noise barrier if noise generated due to RRTS trains will be higher than existing ambient noise.
+All necessary measures shall be adopted to keep the noise and vibration within permissible limits during construction as well as during train operations.
+NCRTC committed not to increase in level or vibration and noise from the existing ambient noise levels.
 2 Weakening of Structures due to Deep Pile Foundations Concerns of residents not correct.
 NCRTC should be allowed to access and know technical details of existing conditions.
 Pile will strengthen the soil conditions of the area.
 Deep foundations by boring of pile are commonly adopted practice for viaducts.
 There are several examples of similar kind of works executed in the vicinity of residential/commercial flats without weakening the existing structures.
 NCRTC still confirm that an independent agency will be appointed to carry out structural survey before and after the construction of viaduct.
 3 Damage to utility lines like Piped Natural Gas, electricity, phone, water pipes etc. NCRTC being a professional organization shall undertake all Utility diversions in planned manner at appropriate time.
 NCRTC will deploy the specialized agencies for shifting of services like Gas pipeline etc. If any utility system is damaged, it will be made good by NCRTC.
 4 Blocking of Sunlight as the proposed width of Sunlight study is in progress.
 It will be shared after completion.